 Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
-Structures to be reviewed Prepositional Pronouns Past participles - used as verbs and adjectives Gerunds Tier 1 Vocabulary related to defining the role of language and culture to determine who we are.
+Structures to be reviewed Pronouns - direct, indirect, reflexive, Prepositional Past participles - used as verbs and Adjectives Gerunds Tier 1 Vocabulary related to defining the role of language and culture to determine who we are.
 Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks